 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The course has been designed for well qualified graduates working towards a career in education, as well as qualified teachers and other education professionals working in a range of educational settings.
+The course has been designed for teachers and other education professionals, working in a range of educational settings.
 It provides participants with the opportunity to engage in structured study of, and reflection upon, the application of educational theories, ideas and concepts to a range of educational and community-based contexts.
-It offers a unique combination of policy and practice based perspectives on education located within the educational and other related experiences of the students.
+It offers a unique combination of policy and practice-based perspectives on education located within the educational and other related experiences of the students.
 The course is taught by world-leading researchers who focus on the realities of professional practice using the social sciences.
 Course participants typically study the programme in order to develop their careers in education through securing new posts, or promotion, in educational and education-related institutions.

 - Develop critical understanding of key concepts in educational theory in order to enable an informed analysis of educational practices;